mmistakes/minimal-mistakes/_posts/2024-08-19-google-carousal-effect.md

 title: "Recreating Google's Desktop Carousal Effect with SwiftUI"
 date: 2024-08-19 08:10:00 +0530
 excerpt: "Google has a really cool on-hover effect that you can see on the web if you were to search for stuff like popular movies or Disney movies."
-seo_title: "Recreating Google's Desktop Carousal Effect with SwiftUI"
+seo_title: "How to Recreate Google’s Desktop Carousel Effect in SwiftUI"
-seo_description: "Recreating Google's Desktop Carousal Effect with SwiftUI"
+seo_description: "Learn to replicate Google’s smooth desktop carousel effect using SwiftUI in this step-by-step guide.
+Perfect for iOS developers aiming to enhance user interactions with sleek animations and dynamic content display."
 categories:
   - iOS
 tags: